 Welcome to the September 2021 Milwaukee Apartment Report.
 In this assessment of the local rental market, Rentable data scientists and rental experts break down the September 2021 key findings and figures for the Milwaukee rental landscape.

 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Milwaukee and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of Milwaukee average rent prices in the chart below.

-Milwaukee rent prices decreased over the last month.
-From May to June, the city experienced a -10.79% decrease for the price of a one-bedroom apartment.
-The rent price for a Milwaukee one-bedroom apartments currently stands at $1,000.0.
+Milwaukee rent prices increased over the last month.
+From August to September, the city experienced a 0.55% increase for the price of a one-bedroom apartment.
+The rent price for a Milwaukee one-bedroom apartments currently stands at $911.0.

-Rent prices have decreased in Milwaukee over the last month.
+Rent prices have increased in Milwaukee over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 3 of the Milwaukee suburbs increased last month.
+Rent prices in 4 of the Milwaukee suburbs increased last month.
 On the other hand, 3 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

 Rent increased in Wauwatosa, WI, Oak Creek, WI, Waukesha, WI, Menomonee Falls, WI .

 Rent decreased in Brookfield, WI, West Allis, WI, Shorewood, WI.